-Find a new cable modem for your ISP.
+Find cable modems for your ISP.
 Easily search by Internet Provider, brand, type (WiFi, No WiFi, Voice).
-Curated lists include Comcast XFINITY, SuddenLink, Cox modems, and more.
-An outdated cable modem can cause lag on the network and may hinder receiving your subscribed internet speed.
-Some people report receiving speeds over their subscribed speed by upgrading their cable modem.
+Curated lists include Comcast XFINITY modems, SuddenLink modems, and Cox modems.
+An outdated modem can cause lag on the network and may hinder receiving your subscribed internet speed.
+Some people report receiving speeds over their subscribed speed by upgrading their modem.

-A cable modem is needed to connect to a cable providers’ Internet network.
-It receives the Internet signal via a coax wire connected to the modem.
+Cable modems are needed to connect to cable providers’ Internet networks.
+They receive the Internet signal via a coax wire connected to the modem.
 Most cable companies strive to lease a modem so they can continuously charge an additional fee each month.
 However, you can buy your own to forgo this never-ending fee cycle.
-It’s actually an FCC law that each company allow you to buy your own cable modem.
-Charter Communications was actually fined by the FCC a few years ago for preventing customers from using their own.
-There are three different types of cable modems.
-They are as follows.
+It’s actually an FCC law that each company allows you to buy your own cable modem.
+Charter Communications was actually fined by the FCC a few years ago for preventing customers from using their own cable modems.

-The NETGEAR CM500 is our top pick for Comcast XFINITY, Cox, Spectrum, and more.
+The NETGEAR CM500 is the best for Comcast XFINITY, Cox, Spectrum, and more.
 The CM500 is compatible with tiers up to 300 Mbps, including XFINITY Blast (200) and Extreme (300).
 The Netgear CM500 can be easily set up online with these 3 ISPs, meaning no call is needed.
 This modem has 16 download channels that provide faster surfing.
 Additionally, works well for all major ISPs.

 DOCSIS 3.1 Cable Modem